Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 If more clients are what you need, read our extensive guide to growing your online business.

 Preparation is the key to avert potential disasters!
-So, always be ready before selling SEO services, or otherwise, you may lose your prospects.
+So, always be ready before you start selling SEO services (or offering SEO services to resellers), or otherwise, you may lose your prospects.

-If you get in touch with a prospective client with your half-baked SEO pitch, you’re significantly reducing your chance of striking a deal.
+If you get in touch with a prospective clients with your half-baked SEO pitch, you’re significantly reducing your chance of striking a deal.

-Study your potential leads and their industry so you can discuss the current problems they face and how your service and particular SEO and/or link building tactics can resolve them.
+Study your potential leads and their industry so you can discuss the current problems they face and how your local SEO service or link building tactics can resolve them.

-And such thorough groundwork allows you to resonate with clients, their business pain points, their competitors, and much more.
+And such thorough groundwork allows you to resonate with clients, their own search engine optimization (SEO) business pain points, their competitors, and much more.

 In short, preparation is a central part of the sales process; it helps you get a good start and gets you on your way to securing a client.